 LAPPA designed this document to: (1) provide a singular resource for each jurisdiction's laws; (2) allow for a comparison of these laws between jurisdictions; and (3) identify and highlight interesting provisions.
-The primary conclusions from the research and analysis are discussed below, followed by several maps showing many of the results in graphic form.4
+The primary conclusions from the research and analysis are set forth below, followed by several maps showing many of the results in graphic form.3

 - Naloxone access laws were traditionally rooted in immunity provisions for individuals prescribing, dispensing, and/or administering naloxone.
 In general, states adopted these immunity provisions in the early 2010s.
 A few laws, such as those in California and Connecticut, date back several years earlier (2007 and 2003, respectively).
-Over time, many states amended the traditional aspects of naloxone access laws to expand their immunity protections. - ➤ In general, states started enacting statutes concerning naloxone in schools, insurance requirements, and co-prescription requirements in 2018.
+Over time, many states amended the traditional aspects of naloxone access laws to expand their immunity protections. - In general, states started enacting statutes concerning naloxone in schools, for insurance requirements, and for co-prescription requirements in 2018.
 These laws can be thought of as the "next generation" of naloxone access laws and some variation of these laws continues to be added by states.
-In 2018, 12 states added a statute pertaining to at least one of the "next generation" naloxone access laws, followed by 18 states in 2019, and five additional states through August 2020. - In terms of the individuals that jurisdictions authorize to prescribe, dispense, and/or administer naloxone, there is a core group that are authorized almost everywhere.
+In 2018, 12 states added a statute pertaining to at least one of the "next generation" naloxone access laws, followed by 18 states in 2019, and five additional states through August 2020.
+In 2021, seven states passed laws that would be considered "next generation" laws.
+As of July 2022, five more states have passed "next generation" laws. - In terms of the individuals that jurisdictions authorize to prescribe, dispense, and/or administer naloxone, there is a core group that are authorized almost everywhere.
 This group includes physicians, advanced practice nurses, pharmacists, individuals at risk of experiencing an opioid-related overdose, and family and friends of those individuals.
-Laws do vary significantly in terms of who else is authorized to distribute and/or receive naloxone.
+Laws vary significantly in terms of who else is authorized to distribute and/or receive naloxone.
 Additionally, many jurisdictions require individuals to complete a naloxone training program before they can legally prescribe, dispense, distribute, and/or administer naloxone.

-4 The goal of this research document is to provide accurate and complete information that is free of omissions or errors.
+3 The goal of this research document is to provide accurate and complete information that is free of omissions or errors.
 If you believe that this document contains misinformation, omissions, or errors, please email LAPPA at info@thelappa.org.

 Laws also vary in the level of immunity they provide to naloxone prescribers for any acts or omissions performed in good faith related to the prescribing of naloxone or the eventual administration of naloxone.
-The majority of states (28) offer immunity from civil liability, criminal liability, and professional disciplinary actions.
-A total of five states and the District of Columbia only provide prescribers with civil and criminal immunity, and six states only provide prescribers with civil immunity.
-The remaining states offer criminal and professional immunity (three states), professional disciplinary immunity only (two states), and civil and professional immunity (three states).
-Additionally, there are three states where prescriber immunity is not addressed in statute.
+Most states (28) offer immunity from civil liability, criminal liability, and professional disciplinary actions.
+Puerto Rico also offers immunity from civil, criminal, and professional liability.
+A total of five states and the District of Columbia only provide prescribers with immunity from civil liability, and six states only provide prescribers with immunity from civil liability.
+The remaining states offer immunity from civil liability (three states), immunity from professional disciplinary liability only (two states), and immunity from civil and professional liability (three states).
+Finally, there are three states where prescriber immunity is not addressed in statute.